kevonc/kevoncheung.com/content/articles/20210208-newsletter.md

 ---
-title: "Writing a newsletter no one will unsubscribe"
+title: Writing a newsletter no one will unsubscribe
-date: "2021-02-08"
+date: '2021-02-08'
-category: "marketing"
+meta_description: ''
-meta_description: ""
+slug: newsletter
-slug: "newsletter"
+topic: marketing
 ---

 Last week I opened my inbox, and I saw more and more unread newsletters piling up.
 I decided it was time for at least half of them to go, so I started unsubscribing.